CCBDA-UPC/Assignments-2020/Lab08.md

 ### 8.3.4 Classify images

-Now that you know how to use the Google cloud vision service what about analyzing the pictures posted on Twitter or Instagram by famous people?
+Now that you know how to use the Google cloud vision service what about analyzing the pictures posted on Twitter by famous people?
+You can, instead, scrape a website and analyze the pictures published there.

 Create a file `ImageAnalyzer.py` that you will run on your computer.
-The first command line parameter will be the URL of a valid Instagram or Twitter profile.
+The first command line parameter will be the URL of a website or valid or Twitter profile.
 That program will:

-1. obtain the last 100 images from the profile entered
+1. obtain the last 100 images from the URL entered
 2. send the images to Google Cloud Vision
 3. store all the tags describing the images and the associated probabilities
 4. create a PNG file containing a histogram, or any other type of representation, of what thinks Google cloud vision about the images published by that profile

 **Q81: What problems have you found developing this section?
 How did you solve them?** Attach to your Lab06 folder the README.md file containing your answers, the code and some histograms, related to different analyzed profiles.

-**Q82: How long have you been working on this session (including the optional part)?
+**Q82: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.

 # How to Submit this Assignment: